influxdata/telegraf/plugins/outputs/splunk/README.md

   ## REQUIRED
   ## Splunk Authorization Token for sending data to a Splunk HTTPEventCollector (HEC).
+  ##   Note:  This Token should map to a 'metrics' index in Splunk.
   AuthString = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"

   ## OPTIONAL:  prefix for metrics keys